GrailRoyal/MEAN-stack/README.md

 ### 1. Initial Environment Setup

 ### EC2 Instance Setup
-Create an EC2 instance for which the whole architecture will be built upon I have made use of an Ubuntu EC2 machine
+Create an EC2 instance upon which the whole architecture will be built I have made use of an Ubuntu EC2 machine
 ![aws-machine.png](https://github.com/GrailRoyal/MEAN-stack/blob/images/aws-machine.png)